Paresh95/Word-Embeddings-Flask-REST-API/README.md

 2) Download the [Google News data](https://code.google.com/archive/p/word2vec/).
 It can be found under the section titled `Pre-trained word and phrase vectors`.
 The file is called `GoogleNews-vectors-negative300.bin.gz`.

-3) Place the Google News data in the `data` folder.
+3) Place the Google News data in a folder called `data`.

+4) Create an empty folder called `models`.

-4) Run the `pickleModel.py` script.
+5) Run the `pickleModel.py` script.
 This will automatically add the model to the `models` folder.

 ### How to use

-5) `cd` into the `Word-Embeddings-Flask-REST-API` folder on your terminal.
+6) `cd` into the `Word-Embeddings-Flask-REST-API` folder on your terminal.

-6) Run the Python command `python app.py` on your terminal.
+7) Run the Python command `python app.py` on your terminal.
 This will run the app on your local server.

-7) To call the API use the `requests` module in Python, `curl` command on your terminal or use a platform for testing APIs such as [Postman](https://www.postman.com/)
+8) To call the API use the `requests` module in Python, `curl` command on your terminal or use a platform for testing APIs such as [Postman](https://www.postman.com/)

-8) There are 3 predictions you can make - similarity, most similar and word association.
+9) There are 3 predictions you can make - similarity, most similar and word association.
 Examples of the curl commands for each can be found below.

 **Similarity:**